 Generally, the consequences of not addressing teenage mental health conditions spans to adulthood, impairs physical and mental health and limits opportunities to lead fulfilling lives as adults.

 Thus, the possibility of reaching full potential is tampered with.

 I could go on presenting statistics after statistics, but my intention is not to spread scary statistics but to promote accessible solutions and protective factors that can lessen the worsening of these statistics.

-I love to talk about protective factors and solutions that can mitigate the effects of worsening mental health problems.
+I love to talk about protective factors and solutions that can mitigate and help lessen or stop mental health problems.

 One such and strong protective factor is The Present Of Being Present (Parental Presence)